HadzhieV777/Atari-game-JS/README.md

 # Atari-game-JS
-Trying to make an old Atary game using Vanilla JavaScript
+The old school Atary game using Vanilla JavaScript and HTMLCanvas